xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 </pre>
 </div>

-When used with the ‘all’ keyword, upgrade matrix will display all upgrade and downgrade configurations:
+When used with the ‘all’ keyword, upgrade matrix will display all upgrade and downgrade scenarios:

 <div class="highlighter-rouge">
 <pre class="highlight">